nbip/IWAE/README.md

                --objective          <choose vae_elbo or iwae_elbo, iwae_elbo by default>
                --stochastic_layers  <# of stochastic layers, 1 by default>
 ```
-The model is investigated further in a series of tasks found in `./tasks`
+The model is investigated further in a series of tasks found in `./tasks`.
+`task01.py`: Use a 2D latent space to investigate both true and variational posteriors.
+We can use *self-normalized importance sampling* to estimate posterior means and *sampling importance resampling* to draw samples from the true posterior.
+`task02.py`: Use the Double Reparameterized Gradient Estimator, [DReG](https://arxiv.org/pdf/1810.04152.pdf), to the original experiment.

 ## Results
 Samples (left) and mean function (right) when sampling from the prior, during training of an IWAE with 50 importance samples.